empowerment fueled by knowledge

 what is Stalking?

 Stalking is a public health problem that affects millions of women and men in the United States.
 Stalking occurs when someone repeatedly harasses or threatens someone else, causing fear or safety concerns.
+Source: Centers for Disease Control.

 In Montana, stalking is against the law.